-Stoicism teaches virtue-based living and comes across as a practical tool to find purpose in life and meaning in human experience.
-And these are pertinent queries for living successfully as of today, just as twenty-four hundred years back.
+Stoicism taught virtue-based living and came across as a practical tool to find purpose in life and meaning in human experience.
+And these are the same tools we need for living successfully today, just as twenty-four hundred years back.

 Why Is Stoicism Important Today?

 Stoicism is important even today as it takes a timeless and unpretentious approach to philosophy.
 Its proponents conceived and propagated it in a way that people from across millennia and social classes could use it in their daily lives.

 The present-day influence of Stoicism is helped by the following 4 factors:

 - Philosophy For The Common People: The classical Stoic teachers preached in ways that the commonest of the common person could always drop by to listen.
 They preached from open public places and wrote books anyone could copy, quote, and distribute freely.
 They did not bother much about attributions or copyrights.
 It had the result that most of their preachings were widely printed, quoted, and distributed.
 And they are still available easily for just about anyone who is eager to learn and practice it.

 - User-Friendly And Practical Approach: Their lectures were practical and easy-to-grasp.
 Even today, anybody at all can understand their teachings with only a little effort and apply them to their daily life.
 Although some original masters never put down a single word for the historical record, and some of their original texts got lost or destroyed, the students of those Stoic preachers took the utmost care to preserve their teachings into books we can read today.